Format input values to time values using one of 25 preset time styles. Input

 time style

 (which is one of the 'flexible' styles).
-Also, set the locale to "sv"
+Also, we'll set the locale to "sv"

 See also